 A five-day program designed to seek new methods in art, architecture and design for addressing the histories, memories and legacies of frontier violence and Indigenous dispossession in Australia, with international comparative examples of ceremony and memorials.
-Based in Melbourne, the forum will connect local efforts to commemorate frontier massacres and repatriate human remains with major international projects that have memorialised genocide and other histories of loss.
-The Indigenous-led forum will bring together a core group of artists, architects, scholars and community leaders from Australia and internationally for a mixed program of site visits, closed workshops, an exhibition and public conversations.
+Based in Melbourne, the forum connected local efforts to commemorate frontier massacres and repatriate human remains with major international projects that have memorialised genocide and other histories of loss.
+The Indigenous-led forum brought together a core group of artists, architects, scholars and community leaders from Australia and internationally for a mixed program of site visits, closed workshops, an exhibition and public conversations.

-The forum is an opportunity to expand on the RRM research project and create a platform for a transnational, dynamic and provocative conversation, that inserts the Australian experience in the global discussion about the need to address traumatic histories.
-The main focus of the forum will be developing protocols to guide new memorial projects.
-We will also workshop three case studies that are hoped to be future transformative urban projects in Australia: the Truth and Reconciliation Art Park as part of the Macquarie Point Development in Hobart, Tasmania, The Blacktown Native Institute, the first site of the removal of Aboriginal children, Western Sydney, and the National Resting Place, for unprovenanced Aboriginal human remains proposed for Canberra, ACT.
-All three projects are led by the communities they are from.
+The forum was an opportunity to expand on the RRM research project and create a platform for a transnational, dynamic and provocative conversation, that inserts the Australian experience in the global discussion about the need to address traumatic histories.
+The main focus of the forum was developing protocols to guide new memorial projects.
+We workshopped three case studies that are hoped to be future transformative urban projects in Australia: the Truth and Reconciliation Art Park as part of the Macquarie Point Development in Hobart, Tasmania, The Blacktown Native Institute, the first site of the removal of Aboriginal children, Western Sydney, and the National Resting Place, for unprovenanced Aboriginal human remains proposed for Canberra, ACT.
+All three case studies were led by the communities they are from.

-The forum will begin with a Welcome to Country by N'arweet Carolyn Briggs, Boon Wurrung senior elder and chairperson and founder of the Boon Wurrung Foundation.
+The forum begun with a Welcome to Country by N'arweet Carolyn Briggs, Boon Wurrung senior elder and chairperson and founder of the Boon Wurrung Foundation.

-Public events include a Boiler Room Lecture at the State Library of Victoria on 26 June and a public program at the National Gallery of Victoria on 30 June.
-Details and bookings here.
+Public events included a Boiler Room Lecture at the State Library of Victoria on 26 June and a public program at the National Gallery of Victoria on 30 June.
+Details here.

 If you would like more information please contact us.